nohadrweesh/ckad-notes/09-Security/10-api-deprecations.md

-- An api group can have multiple versions but why? and when can I remove a older version that's no longer required? --> API deprecation policy
+- An api group can have multiple versions but why? and when can I remove an older version that's no longer required? --> API deprecation policy
 - Example: we're contributing to k8s api by adding this code
   - apis --> kodecloud.com/v1alpha1/course
                                    /webinar